nabayansaha/AnomalyFTP/README.md

 # AnomalyFTP

 ## Results
-These are the results obtained from:
+These are the results obtained from:\n
 **1) GLASS:**
 ![glass1](results/glass1.png)
 **2) SimpleNet**